 3 – it’s also God’s instructive, positive training for growth in his children’s lives.

-4 – It is temporality painful.
+4 – ...

 It is temporarily painful (v.11)

 Hebrews 12:11 11 All discipline for the moment seems not to be joyful, but sorrowful; yet to those who have been trained by it, afterwards it yields the peaceful fruit of righteousness.